Tygs/0bin/docs/.build/html/_sources/en/theming.txt

 Theming
 =======

-0bin comes a complete theming support, but for now it's not well ingrated.
+0bin comes with a complete theming support, but for now it's not well integrated.

-If you wish to create your own theme, you'll need to create template similar to the ones in zerobin/view, and add the path to the director containing them to the settings file.
+If you wish to create your own theme, you'll need to create templates similar to the ones in zerobin/view, and add the path to the director containing them to the settings file.